FormalLanguageConstrainedPathQuerying/CFPQ_PyAlgo/cfpq_eval/README.md

 # CFPQ Evaluation

-The `cfpq_eval` module in CFPQ_PyAlgo evaluates performance of CFPQ solvers, integrating with both CFPQ_PyAlgo itself and third-party tools.
+The `cfpq_eval` module evaluates performance of various CFPQ solvers, integrating with both CFPQ_PyAlgo itself and third-party tools.

 ## Setting up the environment